magma/magma/docs/readmes/lte/s1ap_tests.md

 ### Gateway VM setup

 There are two options for setting up the gateway VM, with the difference being the magma installation
-method: it can either be installed via `make` or from debian packages, the latter being the method by which magma is usually deployed.
-For everyday development, the `make` installation is recommended, while the debian installation is useful for testing packages before release.
+method: it can either be installed by directly compiling the services or from debian packages, the latter being the method by which magma is usually deployed.
+For everyday development, directly compiling the services is recommended, while the debian installation is useful for testing packages before release.

 > **Warning**: These two VMs use the same network configuration, so one must only run one of them at a time.

-#### Make installation
+#### Directly compiling services

-Spin up and provision the gateway VM, then make and start its services:

-1. From `magma/lte/gateway` on the host machine: `vagrant up magma && vagrant ssh magma`
+Spin up and provision the gateway VM.
+From `magma/lte/gateway` on the host machine run `vagrant up magma && vagrant ssh magma`.

+Now build the services with either make or bazel.

+##### Building with make

-1. Now in the gateway VM: `cd $MAGMA_ROOT/lte/gateway && make run`
+In the gateway VM run `cd $MAGMA_ROOT/lte/gateway && make run`.

+##### Building with bazel

+> :warning: **Bazel based builds are still experimental but can already be used for development**

+1. Create links for cli scripts: `cd $MAGMA_ROOT && bazel/scripts/link_scripts_for_bazel_integ_tests.sh`
+2. Use bazel systemd unit files: `sudo cp $MAGMA_ROOT/lte/gateway/deploy/roles/magma/files/systemd_bazel/* /etc/systemd/system/ && sudo systemctl daemon-reload`
+3. Build the services: `cd $MAGMA_ROOT && magma-build-agw` (Note: this will take some time for the initial build, but will be fast for follow-up builds.)
+4. Start the access gateway: `magma-restart`

 #### Debian installation